23 Creative Political Fundraising Ideas that Work | Political Fundraising

 3. Write Contribution Request Letters (Political Fundraising Invitation)

-Amongst the many fundraising ideas on this list, contribution request letters should definitely be mixed in.
-Make the letters personal and meaningful and try to have them handwritten, if possible.
+Contribution request letters should definitely be mixed into your political fundraising strategy.
+Make the letters personal, and try to have them handwritten, if possible.

 political fundraising